 - Arrogant as a bull in a pen. 🐂

-13. Arrogant as a proud rooster
+13. As arrogant as a proud rooster

 Meaning: Someone who is boastful and struts around with a sense of superiority.